cea-hpc/modules/INSTALL.rst

 .. instopt:: --enable-quarantine-support

- Generate code in module function definition and initialization scripts to add support for the environment variable quarantine mechanism (default=yes)
+ Generate code in module function definition to add support for the environment variable quarantine mechanism (default=no)

  .. only:: html

-    .. versionadded:: 4.2
+    .. versionadded:: 4.1

+    .. versionchanged:: 5.0
+       Configuration option default set to ``no``

 .. instopt:: --enable-set-binpath